Originally Published September 2017. Updated December 2019.

 Employees appreciate the enhanced opportunities and are enthusiastic in recommending their workplace to others.
 “Schwab gets the importance of diversity and inclusion,” explains Nelson.
 “Supporting ERGs is one way Schwab demonstrates that commitment.
 We recognize that diversity and inclusion make us a better company.
 Innovation and excellence are what we strive for, and including people with various backgrounds, gender and gender expressions, ethnicities, ages, disabilities, family status, veteran status and religions contribute to us being the awesome, industry-leading company we are.”

 Employee Resource Groups are often a significant indicator of a company having a commitment to diversity and inclusion.
-BestCompaniesAZ is shining a spotlight on companies like this at our 3nd Annual Diversity & Inclusion Career Event, Wednesday, November 1, 2017.
+BestCompaniesAZ is shining a spotlight on companies like this at our regular career events.
 Meet hiring representatives from Charles Schwab, Hyatt and many more award-winning employers.
-Register today!
+Explore our upcoming events!